What Are Your Miranda Rights?

 “The Importance of Aggressive Federal Criminal Defense”.

-Call today for free consultation to discuss your case: (913) 322-3265.
+Call today for an initial consultation to discuss your case: (913) 322-3265.
 I represent clients facing serious criminal charges throughout the Kansas City Metro area including the municipalities of Johnson County, Kansas: De Soto, Gardner, Leawood, Lenexa, Merriam, Mission, Olathe, Overland Park, Prairie Village and Shawnee.

 Call For Consultation